Do you consider yourself a horror fan? What is your favorite genre of horror?

 What was the first time you encountered horror in entertainment?
 Was it a book, a movie, a play or something else?

-What is the main challenge to creating short form horror stories?
-Have you done any horror writing before, or is this your first time?
-What is your favorite part about writing a horror piece (no spoilers!)
+Does acting in a horror piece present any unique challenges or opportunities?
+Have you done any horror theatre before, or is this your first time?
+What is your favorite part about being in a horror piece?

 How have motels played a role in your life?